zackman0010/grafana/docs/sources/panels-visualizations/query-transform-data/expression-queries/index.md

 ###### Strict

 In Strict mode the input series is processed as is.
-If any values in the series are non-numeric (null, NaN or +\-Inf), NaN is returned.
+If any values in the series are non-numeric (null, NaN or +-Inf), NaN is returned.

 ###### Drop Non-Numeric

-In this mode all non-numeric values (null, NaN or +\-Inf) in the input series are filtered out before executing the reduction function.
+In this mode all non-numeric values (null, NaN or +-Inf) in the input series are filtered out before executing the reduction function.

 ###### Replace Non-Numeric